oscdoctest/Qi-Docs/docs/Qi_Types.rst

 --------------

 A QiTypePropertyis used to define the collection of fields or Properties in a QiType.
 An instance of a QiType is represented by its Properties or members.
+The maximum number of Properties that can define a compound key is three.

 The following table shows the required and optional QiTypeProperty fields.
 Fields that are not included are reserved for internal Qi use.